UniversalDependencies/docs/_ps/feat/PronType.md

 The remote series is stressed on the first syllable, not on the second one like its demonstrative counterpart.

+The prefix -همـ _ham-_ provides the meaning of identity “same”:

 <table class="typeindex" border="1">
 <tr>